richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 **To delete the cover images for a user:**

-> [!NOTE]
-> In cases where the admin or the user aren't premium licensed, or the user no longer has their own storyline, previously uploaded photos need to be deleted via API.

- 1. Via API: Engage Admins or verified admins can delete cover images for any user in their tenant via an API call.
+ 1. By API: Engage Admins or verified admins can delete cover images for any user in their tenant via an API call.
 The URL has this syntax: `www.yammer.com/api/public/v1/user-profiles/*user_id*/cover-image`.

       For example, to delete the cover images of a user with ID 1234567890, the URL would look like: `www.yammer.com/api/public/v1/user-profiles/1234567890/cover-image`.

- 2. Via UI: Engage Admins with premium Viva licenses can upload or delete cover photos for any user who has the premium Viva license and has storyline enabled by:
+ 2. By UI: Engage Admins with premium Viva licenses can upload or delete cover photos for any user who has the premium Viva license and has storyline enabled by:

      1. Visiting the profile page of the user.
      2. Hovering your mouse over the profile header and selecting **"Upload cover photo"**.
      3. Deleting or uploading a new cover image, as needed.

+> [!NOTE]
+> In cases where the admin or the user aren't premium licensed, or the user no longer has their own storyline, previously uploaded photos need to be deleted via API.

 <a name="OtherData"> </a>